rikaa15/portfolio-manager/src/docs/BacktestingOutputExample.md

 - Max Drawdown: Largest observed peak-to-trough loss during the period.
 - Max Gain: Largest observed gain relative to starting value.
 - Impermanent Loss (%): Cumulative impermanent loss as percent of capital.
-- Hedge Position: Current hedge exposure as a percentage of BTC position.
+- Asset Exposure: Current hedge exposure as a percentage of the position.
 - Rebalancing Actions: Number of rebalancing events taken in the period.
 - Notes: Any relevant qualitative notes (e.g., major market events, strategy adjustments).